 A related objection is that 'grue' is positional.
-Induction is supposed to follow the laws of nature, and these are supposed to be independent of particular positions in space and time.
+Induction is supposed to follow the laws of nature, which are supposed to be independent of particular positions in space and time.
 Since a specific time t figures in its definition, 'grue' cannot occur in lawlike generalizations.
 It is therefore inappropriate for induction.
 Goodman's rebuttal is the same.
-'Grue' requires reference to particular time t, if you start with 'green'.
+'Grue' requires reference to t, if you start with 'green'.
 But 'green' requires reference to t, if you start with 'grue'.
 Positionality, like primitiveness, is theory-dependent.
-If positionality precludes lawlikeness, then whether a generalization is lawlike too depends on where you start.
-The lawlikeness of a generalization then is an artifact of the structure of the theory that it belongs to.
+If positionality precludes lawlikeness, then whether a generalization is lawlike also depends on where you start.
+The lawlikeness of a generalization is an artifact of the structure of the theory that it belongs to.

 The distinction between lawlike and accidental generalizations is linked to the distinction between natural and artificial kinds.
-There is a temptation then to defend the preference for 'green' by saying that it designates a more natural kind than 'grue' does.
+It is tempting to defend the preference for 'green' by saying that it designates a more natural kind than 'grue' does.
 But without an acceptable standard of naturalness that does not presuppose the differences in projectibility that we're trying to explain, this claim is untenable.
 For we know neither what it means, nor how to tell whether one predicate is more natural than another.